 Been the at-fault driver in an accident that resulted in injury or death

 The car insurance rates in the Golden State are the fourth highest in the nation.
-Drivers in California pay an average of $1,966 per year for their auto policy, but with the Root Safe Driver Discount, you could save 20%.
+Drivers in California pay an average of $1,966 per year for their car insurance policy, but with the Root Safe Driver Discount, you could save 20%.

 Insure.com.
 Annual average rates were compiled in May 2021